kaorun55/RealSense-ROS/README.md

 Please note that:

-* IVCAM is also known as F200
+* IVCAM is also known as F200 - short range camera

-* DS4 is also known as R200
+* DS4 is also known as R200 - longer range camera

 ## Tech and dependencies